RedHatQE/function_trace/README.rst

 Options
 -------
+* ``tracer`` lets you specify a custom tracer object.
+The simplest way to create it is to extend the ``Tracer`` class and override the ``trace_in`` and ``trace_out`` methods.
+With a customm tracer you can do things like write the trace in any format, like HTML, JSON, XML etc, or send it over the network.
+The common options to the builtin Tracer classes are:

    * ``include_hidden`` if set to True, also trace functions whose name starts with ``_``.
-Note, the ``__repr__`` function will never be traced.
+Note, the ``__repr__`` function will never be traced, and currently any tracing of functions starting with ``__`` are disabled.
    * ``depths`` a dict where the keys are functions/methods and the values are integers representing the depth to which you want to trace that function/method.
 For example a depth of 0 means "do not trace this function at all", even if it calls functions that are being traced.
 A depth of 1 will trace this function but skip all tracing until it returns.
 A depth of 2 will trace another level deeper.
 Note, the depths represent the depth of the trace output, NOT the python call stack.
-* ``tracer`` lets you specify a custom tracer object.
-The simplest way to create it is to extend the ``Tracer`` class and override the ``trace_in`` and ``trace_out`` methods.
-With a customm tracer you can do things like write the trace in any format, like HTML, JSON, XML etc, or send it over the network.

 Examples
 ========

 ::

-  from function_trace import trace_on
+  from function_trace import trace_on, StdoutTracer, all, mapcat

-  with trace_on([Class1, module1, Class2, module2], include_hidden=True,
+  with trace_on(StdoutTracer(mapcat(all, [Class1, module1, Class2, module2]), include_hidden=True,
                     depths={module1.check_thing: 1,
                             module2.unimportant_thing: 0
-                        Class1.silly_thing: 0}):
+                            Class1.silly_thing: 0})):
       module1.function1("arg1", "arg2", option=True)
       x = new Class1()
       x.method1(arg1, arg2)